brev/numenta-web/numenta.com/pages/newsletter/2013/10/11/announcing-grok-for-it.md

 We have a few openings left for our private beta program, which will start shortly.
-If you have a current AWS environment (small or large) and would like to participate in the private beta, please send an email to
+If you have a current AWS environment (small or large) and would like to participate in the private beta, please send an email to [grokbeta@numenta.com](mailto:grokbeta@numenta.com).
+We welcome your input and your help in finalizing this exciting new product.
-<a href="mailto:grokbeta@numenta.com">grokbeta@numenta.com</a>.
-We welcome
-your input and your help in finalizing this exciting new product.

 In other news, the NuPIC open source project we created in June is off to a great start.
 NuPIC contains the source code to our cortical learning